Beginner's Guide to OpenTelemetry & Django (2026)

-Django is a popular open-source python web framework that enables rapid development while taking out much of the hassle from routine web development.
-It also helps developers to avoid common security mistakes.
-As such, many applications are built with Django.
+Django is a popular open-source "batteries-included" Python web framework that enables rapid development while taking out much of the hassle from routine web development.
+By providing pre-built components like ORM integrations, authentication/authorization systems and more, it enables developers to focus on business logic and iterate fast.
+As such, developers and organizations worldwide use Django to build web apps of varying complexities.

 What is OpenTelemetry Django?

-Python 3.8 or newer.
-Download the latest version of Python.
+Python 3.8 or later (download the latest version here)

 for Django, you must define